tbmreza/hh200-docs/docs/citation.md

 # Citation

-It is probably of your interest (or even required) to cite our paper if you use or build on hh200.
+It is probably of your interest (or even required) to cite our paper if you use, build on, or experiment with hh200.

 > (unpublished)

-To do so, you can use one of the following.
+If you don't see a familiar citation format, please draft a pull request.

 ```bibtex
 @article{Handzalah1970,